 Early Origins of the Cranksaw family

 The surname Cranksaw was first found in Lancashire at Cranshaw (Cronkshaw) in the parish of Rochdale or Bury.
 One of the first records of the name was William de Crounkeshawe who was listed there in 1412.

 Cranshaws Castle or Cranshaws Tower is a 15th-century pele near the village of Cranshaws in Berwickshire, Scotland.
 The castle is thought to be the inspiration for "Ravenswood Castle", home of Edgar, the hero of Sir Walter Scott's tragedy the Bride of Lammermoor.

 Early History of the Cranksaw family

 This web page shows only a small excerpt of our Cranksaw research.
-Another 116 words (8 lines of text) covering the years 1590, 1610, 1667, 1612 and 1649 are included under the topic Early Cranksaw History in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) covering the years 1590, 1572, 1626, 1610, 1667, 1612 and 1649 are included under the topic Early Cranksaw History in all our PDF Extended History products and printed products wherever possible.

 Cranksaw Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Cranksaw has undergone many spelling variations, including Crawshaw, Crawshay, Crawshawe, Cranshaw, Crankshaw and many more.

 Early Notables of the Cranksaw family (pre 1700)

-Major Joseph Croshaw (1610-1667), son of Captain Raleigh Croshaw, a substantial planter living near Williamsburg in the US Colony and Dominion...
+Major Joseph Croshaw (1610-1667), son of Captain Raleigh Croshaw, was a substantial planter living near Williamsburg in the US Colony and Dominion...

 Another 44 words (3 lines of text) are included under the topic Early Cranksaw Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cranksaw family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Cranksaw were among those contributors: Joseph Crawsha who arrived in New York in 1822; James, Titus, and William Crawshaw, settled in Philadelphia in the 1860's; William Crawshaw settled in Virginia in 1624.